knkarthik01/spark-rocksdb-benchmark/README.md

         | 3fc89a39-1cc3-46b...|        33|                         30.62|                1638.42|                48.19|                 8.57|            0.68|

+###### Clean Up

+If you terminate Spark Jobs you had executed in previous steps, cluster would auto-terminate in 60 mins.
+If not, manually force terminate it from console and execute below CLI:

+        aws emr terminate-clusters --cluster-ids j-3KVXXXXXXX7UG j-WJ2XXXXXX8EU

 ## Acknowledgement

 [Jungtaek Lim](https://github.com/HeartSaVioR) and [Vikram](https://github.com/itsvikramagr) and for the original work for the structured streaming benchmarking.